n-barbashova/psychophysiology/ReadMe_Nadu.txt

 ReadMe:

-By Nadu
+Nadu's Pipeline:
+EDA Analysis

 Requirements before starting:
-First download the acq files from the Nasdrive - get into the cluster or onto dropbox.
+Make sure acq files are available.
+Can download them from the Nasdrive - get into the cluster or onto dropbox.
+It's also ok to use Nasdrive path.

 Step 1: acqtocsv.py

 This script converts the acq files to csv files.
+Input the path of the acq files.
+Create a output directory to store the csv files for each participant and run.
+This script will basically have a row for each timepoint (2000 hz means 2000 rows per second).
+Each column is a channel, including the physio channels (EDA, ECG, etc and the digital channels which have the event codes).

 * Step 1: ExportDataToCSV.m
 Alternative script to convert acq file to csv files.

 Step 2: EventCodes.py: put event code in

-Get the event codes from the PsychoPy file.
+Before running this script: get the event codes from the PsychoPy file.
-Find which event code corresponds with which channel.
+Find which event code corresponds with which channels (channels are all binary).
+This script goes through the CSV file, checks all the channels and then finds out which event happened and when.
+Each event is given a new number that is used as a marker (for instance start of countdown, start of flanker task, etc.)

+At the end it is downsampled and all that is output is the physio data and the timing of the event code.
+So the output will have a column for EDA, a column for timepoint (in seconds) and a column for the event number.

 Step 3: Run leda lab: batch_ledalab_command.m